gnnort/Zendesk-Ticket-Viewer/README.md

 $ pip install requests
 $ pip install click
 ```
+## How to Use
+*NOTE: The default user details will be for my account.
+If you want to try this on your account, please fill in your details in authentication\user_details.txt

-4. Run the program with:
+Run the program with:

 ```
 $ python main.py